macianito/js-import-php/README.md

 ## Examples

-We have several examples [on the website](https://reactjs.org/).
-Here is the first one to get you started:
+We have several examples [on the website](https://mazius.org/).
+Here is one to get you started:

 ```jsx
 $scandir(PATH_TO_FOLDER).then(function(result) {